jerng/corner-store/README.md

     the 'normal' path to acquiring a mastery of software craftsmanship *should* begin *in the web browser*.[[2](#2)]

-    -   Pop the module into a browser, run code without a buildstep.
     -   Pure Javascript - no special syntax, sigils, brackets, or pre-compilation needed.
     -   It can be compiled, built, performance enhanced, what-have-you, later.
-        Simply write Scripts into your Graph, which perform the necessary adjustments.
+        Simply write Scripts into your Graph, which perform the necessary adjustments to other Scripts, or to blocks of text.
+If you want non-specification syntax, or features, you are encouraged to *learn how to parse it by yourself*.
+The store is a helper for the organisation of your mind.
+    -   For now, pop the module into a browser, run code without a buildstep.

 3.  ### Automatic Reduction and Reactivity [[6](#6)]